Howard Moscoe: TTC Chair, 2003–2006

 Moscoe oversaw TTC fare increases in both 2005 and 2006.
 The 2005 increase saw adult fares rise by 25 cents and the price of tickets and tokens rise by ten cents; the TTC attempted to mitigate the inconvenience by simultaneously introducing a $30 weekly transferable pass that could be shared among friends, family and co-workers.
 Moscoe was quoted as saying, "I don't like having to raise fares.
 We haven't had a fare hike in two years and it barely covers inflation.
 We've tried to make it as painless as possible."
 Critics nevertheless argued that the hike would hurt the city's working poor.
 A separate ten-cent fare increase in 2006 was justified as a necessary consequence of soaring gas prices in North America.
 Moscoe argued that the alternative of cutting back services was not a viable option.

-Moscoe was a prominent supporter of the rebuild of the streetcar right-of-way on St. Clair Avenue.
+He was a prominent supporter of the rebuild of the streetcar right-of-way on St. Clair Avenue.
 He argued that if the project was cancelled, as some Toronto politicians had suggested, it would be costly and would worsen gridlock in the city.
 He also called for the province to re-assume responsibility for the western section of the Gardiner Expressway, which was formerly part of the Queen Elizabeth Way (QEW) until it was downloaded to the city in 1998.
 He suggested that it be renamed the "Dalton McGuinty Expressway" if the province refused.

 In March 2006, Moscoe announced that he would support provincial funding for a united transit system covering the Greater Toronto Area from Burlington to Oshawa.
 He later criticized federal Finance Minister Jim Flaherty's plans for a transit tax credit, arguing that it would be difficult to administer and would only benefit the most affluent transit users.
-Moscoe has also criticized the provincial government's plan to introduce "smart card" transit passes for the Greater Toronto Area, arguing that the city could buy 400 buses with the money being spent on the program.
+Moscoe also criticized the provincial government's plan to introduce "smart card" transit passes for the Greater Toronto Area, arguing that the city could buy 400 buses with the money being spent on the program.